The VCU Department of Mechanical Engineering machine shop and rapid prototyping service center is located at 601 West Main Street, Room 107.

 Hours of operation

-The machine shop is accessible to the students in the School of Engineering with appropriate training and certification.
-The shop is kept open for student use during the following hours:
+The machine shop is accessible to VCU students, faculty and staff in the School of Engineering with appropriate training and certification.
+The shop is kept open for use during the following hours:

 The machine shop provides a wide range of services for all departments of the School of Engineering, including: